 Connecting power supplies in parallel provides a greater current capability than can be obtained from a single unit.
 The use of current sharing is highly recommended (for further information refer to Current Sharing Operation).
 Note that units can be operated in parallel without using the current sharing function, but the output current will not be shared equally and constant voltage mode operation may not be maintained on all units.

 To Prevent Possible Equipment Damage:

-- Connect no more than five units of identical voltage ratings in parallel. - Do not parallel N6900 models with N7900 models. - Always connect the negative output terminals of all current-sharing units together to prevent damaging the Sharing bus. - Always turn the AC power on and off together.
-Never leave any units powered on while the others are turned off.
+- Connect no more than five units of identical voltage ratings in parallel. - Always connect the negative output terminals of all current-sharing units together to prevent damaging the Sharing bus.